Duquette, Minnesota

 Duquette is an unincorporated community in Pine County, Minnesota, United States; located along the Willow River.

 State Highway 23 (MN 23) serves as a main route in the community.
 The Nemadji State Forest is nearby.

 Duquette is located along the boundary line between Kerrick Township and Nickerson Township.
 The communities of Nickerson, Kerrick, and Holyoke are all near Duquette.

 The small town of Duquette was named after Frank Duquette.
 Frank Duquette was head post master at the Moose Lake post office, then went on to start up his own post office in Duquette.

 Community

 Duquette is an unincorporated community in northern Pine County.
-Local businesses include the Duquette General Store and the Duquette Bar.
-Nearby is the Duquette Airport, a private, 1/4 mile grass airstrip, owned by Dick Hendrickson.
+Nearby is the Duquette Airport, a private, 1/4 mile grass airstrip.

 Duquette is the home of Jackie Berger Park; which includes campsites, ballfield, pavilion, tennis court, and fishing in the Willow River.
 The park was named after a local young man who died on Omaha Beach on D-Day, 1944.
 A parking field for snowmobiles, offroad motorcycles or ATV's abuts the park.